 As an undergraduate, Katie worked for a year at a nanotechnology startup in Tempe, Arizona, in a so-called industrial placement program typical for university students in Europe.
 The “coolest part of the job,” she says, was a 30-foot plasma tube that heated solid materials to four times the temperature of the surface of the sun to create a loose collection of atomized particles.
 Katie and her colleagues developed applications for those nanoparticles, such as reducing toxic emissions from cars.

-Now an equity analyst with Morgan Stanley Research in London, Katie has embraced a job that she “never even knew existed” until a friend in investment banking suggested that she apply for an internship.
+Now an Vice President with Morgan Stanley Research in London, Katie has embraced a job that she “never even knew existed” until a friend in investment banking suggested that she apply for an internship.
 She sees similarities between being a scientist and her current role, including the need for never-ending curiosity and the ability to process highly complex information.
 One notable advantage of working for the firm: “Although I’ve done some pretty deep-dive academic research, I actually find my job today even more intellectually stimulating.”

 I grew up a couple hours north of London in a rural farming county called Lincolnshire.
 My dad worked in business as a consultant, and my mother was a psychology teacher.